chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-turbulent-taylor-couette/3d-turbulent-taylor-couette.rst

 .. note::

   The mesh resolution used in the case study consists of 20 radial elements, 80 azimuthal elements, and 64 axial elements totalling 102,400 elements.
-Additionally, it incorporates a mesh refinement near both walls in the radial direction.

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~